 - Configure password policies based on user role to cater for customized, specialist roles, or exclude specific users from particular policies.

 - Reset all passwords immediately if an attack is detected

-- Implement a dormant users policy, to remove the threat posted by inactive user accounts that were set up before the policy was enacted
+- Implement a dormant users policy to remove the threat posed by inactive user accounts that were set up before the policy was enacted

 Set a good example for WordPress password protection

-We recommend that you use secure credentials and that you also encourage your users to do so.
+We recommend that you use secure credentials and that you also help your users to do so.

 - Combine your strong password (see What Does a Strong Password Look Like?) with a strong username.